Skip to main content

 Fine Ranges by State

-Fines for hunting without a license vary dramatically by state, but here are the typical ranges:
+Fines for hunting without a license vary dramatically by state.
+Here are verified penalty ranges for key states:

-Minor violations ($50–$200) — Several states treat a first-offense license violation as a minor misdemeanor with a relatively low fine.
-States in this range include some Southern states with abundant game.
+Minor violations ($25–$500) — Several states treat a first-offense license violation as a minor misdemeanor with a relatively low fine.
+Texas classifies basic license violations as Class C Parks and Wildlife Code misdemeanors with fines of $25 to $500.
+Many Southern states with abundant game have similarly moderate fines for simple first offenses.

 Note: many states set fines on a per-animal basis.
-If you illegally harvest three deer, you could face three separate fines.
+If you illegally harvest three deer, you could face three separate fines plus restitution for each animal.

 Criminal Charges